 Strategic Foresight and Warning (SF&W) is at once process and analysis.
 By SF&W analysis we mean all methodologies and related issues allowing for the development of an understanding grounded in reality that will generate best anticipatory products, useful to decision-makers and policy-makers for carrying out their mission (to find your way within the myriad of labels… Read More

 Strategic foresight and warning or more broadly anticipation is a step by step process to anticipate the future in an actionable way.
 The graphic ideal type process displayed below is the result of more than a decade of work with and about systems of anticipation, from early warning systems to prevent conflicts for aid agencies to… Read More

 [Fully rewritten version v3] To exist, risk and foresight products as well as warnings must be delivered to those who must act upon them, the customers, clients or users.
 These anticipation analyses must also be actionable, which means that they need to include the right information necessary to see action taken.
 Yet, if you deliver… Read More

 As Cynthia Grabo underlines, a warning does not exist if it is not delivered.
 Similarly, a foresight product – or risk assessment or horizon scan – has to be delivered.
 Furthermore, if foresight and warning are to be actionable, then clients or customers – those to whom the product has been delivered – must pay heed to the foresight, or warning.
-What they decide to do with those is another story, but from the point of view of SF&W, they must receive them, know they have received them and as much as possible consider them.
-Strategic foresight and futures’ efforts, as well as related literature, with a few exceptions, have rarely focused explicitly on this specific part of the overall process. … Continue reading “Delivery” of Strategic Foresight and Warning “products:” learning from the social and mobile web?
+What they decide to do with those is another story.
+Yet, from the point of view of SF&W, they must receive them, know they have received them and, as much as possible, consider them.